 THE OLD WEBSITE – TeenAngstPoetry.com

-TeenAngstPoetry.com is a satirical website contributed by people 18 and over who have overcome their angst and are able to laugh at their past.
+TeenAngstPoetry.com was/is a satirical website contributed by people 18 and over who have overcome their angst and are able to laugh at their past.
 People were highly encouraged to send in your own poetry for the site.
-Unfortunately the site is on hiatus while Sara focuses on other projects.
+Unfortunately the site is no longer active.
+It had its heyday from 2000-2007.

 THE SOLO SHOW

-Sara Bynoe put together a little solo show of her own awful adolescent writing.
-The show is called Fuck Off and Die: Tales in Teen Angst Poetry, it’s played at the Toronto Fringe, Bumbershoot Arts and Music Festival in Seattle and in Vancouver, and London (Spoken Space, Royal Festival Hall).
+I put together a little solo show of my own awful adolescent writing.
+The show is called Fuck Off and Die: Tales in Teen Angst Poetry, it played at the Toronto Fringe, Bumbershoot Arts and Music Festival in Seattle, in Vancouver, and in London (Spoken Space, Royal Festival Hall).

 Full information is found here: http://www.teenangst.ca/foad